raspberrypilearning/silly-eyes/en/step_4.md

 --- /task ---

+--- task ---
+If you want both Eyeballs to have the same effect then you will need to copy your scripts to 'Eyeball 2'.

+--- /task ---

 **Tip**: To reset your graphics effects at any point, click on the `clear graphic effects`{:class="block3looks"} block in the `Looks`{:class="block3looks"} Blocks menu.
 Clicking the green flag also clears graphic effects.

 ```blocks3